 If you choose concrete then this can be hard work, however, provided you do the job properly will have a long lasting base for your new shed.
 You initially need to clear the area of any vegetation and grass where the shed is to go.
 You will need some shuttering, essentially some timber planks about 6″ x 1″ in size.
 You then need to fix these into place around the perimeter of the shed by digging into the ground slightly and anchoring the boards into place with timber wedges.

-With the shuttering in place (always ask the size of the garden shed from your supplier as an 8×6 shed might not be 8ft x 6ft but 7ft 10in x 6ft 1in) and with the top of the shuttering about 1-2 inches above ground level you will be able to pour concrete into the enclosed area.
+With the shuttering in place (always ask the size of the garden shed or workshop from your supplier as an 8×6 shed might not be 8ft x 6ft but 7ft 10in x 6ft 1in) and with the top of the shuttering about 1-2 inches above ground level you will be able to pour concrete into the enclosed area.
 A concrete base works best when you are able to lay a compacted hardcore base of around 3 inches and then another 3 inches of concrete above that, keeping the surface as perfectly level as possible.

 If it is a small garden shed you could hire a concrete mixer and mix the concrete by hand, or you can have the concrete delivered by companies such as Mix-A-Mate who will mix the exact amount of concrete on site so you have no waste to worry about